Use the Goal Flow to optimize your content

 In the following example, US-English-speaking traffic to a website served in the English language is expectedly high.

 The conversion rate is also fairly high: 4.3%.

-If you do offer different language versions, check the flows for the goal funnels in each language to be sure that your translations haven’t introduced any stumbling blocks for your visitors.
+If you do offer different language versions, check the flows for the goal funnels in each language to be sure that your translations haven’t introduced any stumbling blocks for your users.
 For example, if you see an unusually high rate of drop-off for a single page, check whether the translation introduced an error in instructions, or didn’t effectively capture the spirit of the original content.